FAQs

 -

-Hollywood CPR partners with community colleges, so tuition is charged at the California community college rate of $46 per unit (for California residents).
+Hollywood CPR partners with LACCD, so tuition is charged at the California community college rate of $46 per unit (for California residents).
 Most attend for free with financial aid (FASFA).
+College certificates range between 18 - 25 units depending on the pathway.

-Free Tuition: The LA College Promise Program provides two years of free tuition for first-time, full-time students who are California residents—no matter your income or age.
+Free Tuition: The LA College Promise Program provides two years of free tuition for first-time students who are California residents—no matter your income or age.
 Benefits include priority registration, transit passes, a Chromebook, and semester success stipends.

-To qualify, simply enroll full-time, complete your onboarding requirements (like financial aid, orientation, and counseling), and commit to full-time enrollment.
-It's designed to help you finish faster, smarter—and debt-free.
+To qualify, simply enroll full-time at a LACCD college, complete your onboarding requirements (like financial aid, orientation, and counseling), and enroll.

 -